mahmoud/sedimental/entries/what_ive_been_up_to_2025_pt1.md

 That very same reality has since conspired to convince me to return to my original aspirations.
 I've lived through some exciting times in software, but nothing like now.
+This isn't something I imagined I'd be working on 10 years ago, but then again it's not something I thought possible even 3 years ago.
 What better time to be building and launching my most ambitious project ever?

 Full details on that are coming soon[^soon].